 Some people will ultimately decide that life in a Florida retirement community is not for them.

 While I am a big fan of many communities, I have one big problem.
-I love the ocean, and get the shakes if I go too long without smelling salty air.
+I love the ocean and get the shakes if I go too long without smelling the salty air.

 In 2012 we moved into a Florida oceanfront condo and I'm not gonna lie, we love it, and it would be very hard to get us to leave.

-But, there are several things about life in an oceanfront condo that I could do without.
+But, there are several things about living in an oceanfront condo that I could do without.

 I know for certain that for some people, these annoyances would be enough to get them to leave.